Deducibility of Identicals, Reflection Principle and Synthetic Connectives: Equivalence between two criteria

 \begin{thm} A logical connective $\mathcal{C}$ (its arity is an arbitrary natural number $n$) satisfies the reflection principle if and only if $\mathcal{C}$ is a synthetic connective. \end{thm} \begin{proof} We assume that $\mathcal{C}$ appears in the succedent of a sequent.
 We also assume that $\mathcal{C}$ satisfies the reflection principle.
 By Lemma \ref{multi formation}, the set of the formation rules of $\mathcal{C}$ is singleton.
 By Lemma \ref{context changing}, the contexts in the assumption and conclusion are the same.
 Hence, one of the rules of $\mathcal{C}$ has the following form (where $m\in\mathbb{N}$, $A_{ij}\in\{A_1,\dots,A_n\}$, $1\le i, l\le m$, $1\le j, i'\le k_l$).

 Hence, $\mathcal{C}$ is a synthetic connective.
 The reverse direction follows by easy calculation.

-\end{proof} Sambin et al. conjectured that only six definitional equations, which are two conjunctions, two disjunctions and two implications, are solvable (Sambin et al, 2000, p.985).
-From our result, Theorem \ref{charact of synn}, in addition to six equations, the definitional equations which are obtained from synthetic connectives are solvable.
-Of course, if we consider that synthetic connectives are reducible to the conjunctions and disjunctions, Sambin et al.'s conjecture is true.
+\end{proof} Sambin et al. conjectured that only six definitional equations - corresponding to two conjunctions, two disjunctions, and two implications - are solvable (Sambin et al., 2000, p.985).
+According to our result, in addition to these six equations, definitional equations obtained from synthetic connectives are also solvable.
+Of course, if synthetic connectives are regarded as reducible to conjunctions and disjunctions, then Sambin et al.'s conjecture can be maintained.